lezoudali/lezoudali.github.io/_posts/2015-02-09-rubyist-one.markdown

 categories: coding
 ---

 Most people tend to shy away from using "`until`" or "`unless`" when writing ruby code.
 I believe to become a true rubyist you must learn when and how to use them.
 They are really not that bad once you get the hang of it. "`unless`" and "`until`" are use for negative conditions.
-It can be confusing to understand at first but the main idea is to refactored your code to "`unless something`"" whenever you catch yourself writing "`if not something`".
+It can be confusing to understand at first but the main idea is to refactored your code to "`unless something`" whenever you catch yourself writing "`if not something`".
 Same goes for "`until something`" and "`while not something`".
 The idea is to get rid of the negation is your conditions.

 ##Example: